 Your GP can advise you.
 Many GP’s are happy to remove lesions of the body, arms legs etc if small.
-Larger lesions may need reconstruction and in such cases seeing a plastic surgeon such as Dr Drielsma is advised.
+Larger lesions may need reconstruction and in such cases doctors advise seeing a plastic surgeon such as Dr Drielsma.

 Many skin cancers involve the face, nose, eyelids, ears and lips.
-In such cases, cosmetic outcome following excision and reconstruction is extremely important and having a Plastic Surgeon with vast experience in skin cancer excision and reconstruction such as Dr Drielsma is even more important.
+In such cases, cosmetic outcome following excision and reconstruction is extremely important.
+Having a Plastic Surgeon with vast experience in skin cancer excision and reconstruction such as Dr Drielsma is even more important.

 What About Skin Cancer Clinics?

 Skin cancer clinics have become very common over recent years.
-What may not be realised however is that these clinics are usually non specialist based and practitioners practising within them generally have no higher dermatological or surgical training.
-As such, the treatment these clinics offer is similar to that which can be offered by your family GP.
+What you may not realise however is that these clinics are usually non specialist based and practitioners practising within them generally have no higher dermatological or surgical training.
+As such, the treatment these clinics offer is similar to that which your family GP offers.

 The diagnosis and treatment of many skin cancers is often simple and your GP and skin cancer clinics may be suitably equipped to diagnose and manage them.
-However, many more complex skin cancers may be confused with simple ones to the non qualified practitioner.
+However, GPs may confuse many more complex skin cancers with simple ones to the non qualified practitioner.
 Having an appropriately trained and qualified surgeon or dermatologist mange your skin cancer will ensure you are appropriately diagnosed and treated.
-When lesions or more complex diagnoses and treatment plans are required, there is no substitute for adequate higher surgical and dermatological training and experience.
+When lesions or more complex you require diagnoses and treatment plans.
+There is no substitute for adequate higher surgical and dermatological training and experience.
 Surgical treatment of lesions on aesthetically sensitive areas such as the face, nose, lips, ears and eyelids requires a higher level of reconstructive surgical expertise offered by plastic surgeons.